warmwater/ticketing_hub/README.md

 # TicketHub

 A full-featured event ticketing platform built with **Rails 8.1** and **Tailwind CSS v4**.
-TicketHub supports event creation, venue management with configurable seating layouts, a real-time waiting room system, and full internationalization (English, Traditional Chinese, Japanese).
+TicketHub supports event creation, venue management with configurable seating layouts, real-time seat selection with temporary holds, per-user purchase limits, a waiting room system, and full internationalization (English, Traditional Chinese, Japanese).

 **Just a fun project to test the capability of Claude Code, everything is created by Claude, including this README.md**